CliMA/ClimaArtifacts/historical_sst_sic/README.md

 > anomalies from a base period were used to create a more homogeneous record.
 > Also, additional adjustments were made to the SIC data set.

+This dataset contains monthly data from January 1870 to June 2022.

 If you are using this dataset, please consider the following citation:

 > Shea, Dennis, Hurrell, Jim, Phillips, Adam.
 (2024).
 Merged Hadley-OI sea